 DHEC is committed to partnering with community partners, members, and grassroots organizations to overcome health disparities.
-The SLFRF investment for constructing an updated public health laboratory building (see Figure 12 below) expands the services DHEC can provide to all South Carolina communities.
+The SLFRF investment for constructing an updated Public Health and Environmental Laboratory (Figure 18) expands the services DHEC can provide to all South Carolina communities.

-Figure 12 - Prototype for New Public Health Laboratory (PHL)
+Figure 18 - Prototype for new Public Health & Environmental Laboratory (PHEL)

 During the COVID-19 pandemic, DHEC sought to address health disparities and promote equitable outcomes.
 Early in the pandemic, local and national data showed that African American and other racial minority populations were disproportionately impacted by the disease and had lower rates of vaccination.
 In March 2021, the Black and Hispanic populations had lower vaccination rates compared to the White population (7% and 11% lower, respectively).
-Much of the data used to identify this health disparity came from testing and analysis provided by the PHL.
+Much of the data used to identify this health disparity came from testing and analysis provided by the public health laboratory.
 Recognizing that this was a critical issue, DHEC collaborated with external partners like the National Association for the Advancement of Colored People (NAACP), the African Methodist Episcopal (AME) Church, Latinx media outlets, and other faith-based and community service organizations focused on resolving this health disparity.
 As a result of these efforts, African American and Hispanic populations are, as of April 8, 2022, more likely to be vaccinated than other populations in South Carolina.